aleph-im/aleph-docs/docs/tools/web3-hosting.md

 Aleph.im being GDPR-compliant, if you decide to delete your website, or some older versions of it (previous deployments), or if you stop holding the required amount of tokens to keep it online, your website will be automatically garbage collected after a grace period by our network.

-> Note: IPFS being a public P2P network, your files may still be available over the network if external IPFS nodes pinned them.
+> ℹ️ IPFS being a public P2P network, your files may still be available over the network if external nodes pinned them.

 ## Getting started

 ### Prepare

-You just need to provide the root folder containing your static website's files.
+You need to provide a root folder containing your static website's files.

 #### Simple Static Website

 The minimal requirement is that your folder must contain an `index.html` file.
-This file will always be the entry point of your website.
+This file will always be the entrypoint of your website.

 ```bash
 static-folder